LeandroSWR/InterviewTask/README.md

 After setting up the movement I wanted to do a bit of a uplift to the visuals I did this using the [2D Fantasy Forest Tileset][2].
 I set up a tilemap for the ground and used the provided sprites to serve as obstacles and interactables.
+After setting up the map I wanted to move on to enabling mouse interactions but for this I would need to display an outline around the interactable object to inform the player he could interact.
+At first I thought about coding an outliner for the project but seeing I'll only have 3 interactables I decided to create an outline sprite in Photoshop making the hole process easier.

 ## High Level Checklist